tutek1/DTLabs/02_Player/lab02.md

 camera_3d.position = point
 ```

-Let's go though the code and explain, what is happening.
+Let's go through the code and explain what is happening.
-1. First we set the `raycast_3d.target_position` to the camera offset.
+1. First we **set** the `raycast_3d.target_position` to the camera offset.
-2. Then we check if the raycast has hit something or if we should just use the camera offset.
+2. Then we **check** if the raycast hit something or if we should just use the default camera offset.
-3. Then we get the point (position), where the ray has hit the terrain.
+3. Then we get the **collision point** (position), where the ray hit the terrain.
-4. Transform the point into the local coordinates of the camera pivot.
+4. Transform the **point** in global (world) coordinates into the **local coordinates** of the camera pivot.
-5. Then we set the offset.
+5. Then we set the **offset**.

 ### Problem 1 - Offset from surface
-The raycasting now works pretty solidly, however you still might see inside the terrain when moving the camera close to the edges.
+The raycasting now works pretty solidly, however you still might see inside the terrain when moving the camera close to edges.

-This can be fixed by moving the `point` in the direction of the normal vector of the hit terrain.
+This can be fixed by moving the `point` in the direction of the **normal vector** of the hit terrain.

 ![](img/RaycastCamera.png)